 I am also a frequent commentator on American culture, regularly pontificating in and contributing to media outlets including The Huffington Post, Money, Consumerist, the New York Times, Investor’s Business Daily, the Wall Street Journal, and WIRED.

 Last but not least, I am a photographer, shooting editorial fashion, a touch of commercial stuff, and whatever else my gaze happens to light upon.
-My photography has earned more than 100 print credits ranging from global news leaders TIME and the Wall Street Journal to niche fashion magazines you’ve never heard of.
+My photography has earned more than 100 print credits ranging from TIME and the Wall Street Journal to niche fashion magazines you’ve never heard of.